nikhil1raghav/blog/content/books.md

 Selection of some of the best stories by Ted Chiang.
 He explores a world to an extent that you stop thinking it is not real.
 All details are thought through so well.

 I didn't like the one on which Arrival is based and the tower of Babylon.
 Maybe it was because I read Project Hail Mary first and detailed interaction between two species for learning each others language is almost similar there.
-So it lost its novelity by the time I read Arrival.
+So it lost its novelty by the time I read Arrival.

 Best ones are _Liking what you see_, _Hell is absence of God_, _The Merchant and the Alchemist's Gate_ and _Understand_